dataArtisans/flink-training-web/dataStream/3-handsOn.md

 permalink: /dataStream/3-handsOn.html
 ---

 In this hands-on session, you will learn how to use Flink's connectors to write and read streams from and to external storage systems.
-The session consists of two tasks.
-First, you will setup a local Kafka instance, write data to a Kafka topic, and read it back.
-Later, we will show how to setup a local Elasticsearch instance, and write it to an Elasticsearch index to visualize it with Kibana.
+The session features of two tasks from which you can choose.
+The first task is to setup a local Kafka instance and to connect two streaming programs through a Kafka topic (one program writes to the topic and the other one reads from it).
+The second task is to setup a local Elasticsearch instance, write the output of a streaming program into an Elasticsearch index and finally to visualize this data with Kibana.

-### Writing a stream to Kafka and reading it back
+### Connecting streaming programs through Kafka

 [Apache Kafka](http://kafka.apache.org) is a central component in many data stream infrastructures.
 Kafka is a distributed publish-subscribe system for data streams based on the concept of durable logs.
 A stream is called *topic* and can be populated by multiple producers and read by multiple consumers.
 Topics are persisted to harddisks and can be replayed.